dguzenko/newdocs/docs/zoocart.md

 ### Step 3.
 Setup the elements

 Now that your items are Products you can display the price/quantity information and the Checkout button.
 To do so, assign the Price Pro, Quantity & AddToCart elements to a position using it's default layouts.
-For more information about layouts setup, please review the [ZOO official docs](http://www.yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).

 ### Done!